ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 # Data Struture
 <!-- Short summary or background information -->
-Some methods for single linked list, stack, queue and tree.
+Some methods for single linked list, stack, queue, tree.
-HashTable, Repeated word, Tree Intersection.
+HashTable, Repeated word, Tree Intersection, LeftJoin.
 ## Challenge
 <!-- Description of the challenge -->
 1. Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.